t83714/fractal-component/README.md

 [![npm bundle size (minified + gzip)](https://img.shields.io/bundlephobia/minzip/fractal-component.svg)](https://bundlephobia.com/result?p=fractal-component)
 [![Build Status](https://travis-ci.org/t83714/fractal-component.svg?branch=master)](https://travis-ci.org/t83714/fractal-component)

 `fractal-component` is a javascript library that can help you to encapsulate decoupled UI component easily.
 It aims to provide a one-stop solution that allows state store (redux) management, actions (messages, events) processing & routing, side-effect management and component styling to be encapsulated into one single software module.
-You can then reuse your component to create new components (composition), use in a different project or publish it as [a NPM module](https://www.npmjs.com/package/@fractal-components/random-gif).
+You can then reuse your component to create new components (composition), use in a different project or publish it as [a NPM module](https://www.npmjs.com/package/@fractal-components/random-gif) (See the [live demo](https://codepen.io/t83714/pen/yxjgWr) on CodePen).
 You can not only use those components in web browsers but also can render them at server-side (SSR) & create redux store snapshot easily ([see example](https://github.com/t83714/fractal-component/tree/master/examples/exampleAppSSR)).

 In order to achieve that, `fractal-component` introduce the following features to react / redux ecosystem: